nilemssn/website/.github/CONTRIBUTING.md

 #### Regular comments

 It's important to note that JSDoc comments don't necessarily replace the usual JavaScript line comments (`//`).
-A rule of thumb is that you should use JSDoc comments for _interfaces_ and not _implementations_.
+You should use JSDoc comments for interfaces and _not_ implementations.
 Use the regular comments elsewhere.

 For example, to describe the internals of the `Button` component from above, you could do: